 We continued through the forest and the trail ended with a short portion through the open sagebrush.

 The second half of the trail was a steady downhill.
-This means if you were to do the loop “backwards,” which a lot of people were doing, you’d have a longer uphill.
+This means if you were to do the loop “backward,” which a lot of people were doing, you’d have a longer uphill.
 We definitely enjoyed starting at the Terraces and recommend that direction.

 The book said it was five miles, but the Apple Watch clocked in right at six miles.
 It took us almost three hours.